 While practicing law as a divorce attorney, I decided to try for some balance in my life and began writing romance.
 Thankfully, I found my creative bone.
 Instead of only drafting motions, legal memoranda, and briefs, although fascinating, I started to spend my free time creating memorable characters and taking them on their emotional journeys through my contemporary romance novels.

-I am a member of New Jersey Romance Writers, and have received many honors for her work including the ACRA Readers’ Choice Heart of Excellence Award and the Wisconsin Romance Writers Write Touch Readers Award, the NEST (National Excellence in Storytelling) Award, the Carolyn Award, the Stiletto Reader's Choice Award, Long & Short Reviews Book of the Month Award, and Still Moments Magazine Reader's Choice Award..
-I finaled in the New England Readers’ Choice Contest and NJ Romance Writers Golden Leaf Contest, The RONE awards, Orange County Romance Writers Book Buyers Best Contest, N.N.
+I am a member of New Jersey Romance Writers and have received many honors for my work including the ACRA Readers’ Choice Heart of Excellence Award, the Wisconsin Romance Writers Write Touch Readers Award, the NEST (National Excellence in Storytelling) Award, the Carolyn Award, the Stiletto Reader's Choice Award, Long & Short Reviews Book of the Month Award, and Still Moments Magazine Reader's Choice Award..
+I finaled in the New England Reader’s Choice Contest, the NJ Romance Writers Golden Leaf Contest, The RONE awards, Orange County Romance Writers Book Buyers Best Contest, N.N.
 Light's Book Heaven Awards. and Colorado Romance Writers’ Beverley Contest,

 Please take a moment to sign up for my newsletter

 As a thank you, I will send you the deleted Prologue from "Sworn to Remember".